Reed-CompBio/spras/doc/pathlinker.md

 ## Step 2: Get the PathLinker files

 From the PathLinker GitHub repository <https://github.com/Murali-group/PathLinker>, click Code and Download ZIP to download all the source and data files.
-Unzip them on your local file system into a directory you’ll use for this project.
+Unzip them on your local file system into a directory youâ€™ll use for this project.

 ## Step 3: Install Anaconda (optional)

 If you do not already have Anaconda on your computer, install Anaconda so you can manage conda environments.
-If you haven’t used conda before for Python, this [blog post](https://astrobiomike.github.io/unix/conda-intro) gives an overview of conda and why it is useful.
+If you havenâ€™t used conda before for Python, this [blog post](https://astrobiomike.github.io/unix/conda-intro) gives an overview of conda and why it is useful.
-You don’t need most of the commands in it, but it can be a reference.
+You donâ€™t need most of the commands in it, but it can be a reference.
 You can download Anaconda from <https://www.anaconda.com/download> and follow the installation instructions.
 If you have the option to add Anaconda to your system `PATH` when installing it, which will make it your default version of Python, we recommend that.
 Anaconda will give you an initial default conda environment and some useful packages.